-Are there Defenses to Solicitation in Charleston?
+Are There Defenses to Solicitation?

 Entrapment is a common defense to the hiring of prostitutes in Charleston.
 Many solicitation arrests result from “sting” operations that police officers wholly arrange and carry out.
 While police can orchestrate these stings, any persuasion or encouragement on the part of police to cause others to commit crimes may harm a prosecutor’s case.

 An attorney in Charleston may be able to identify relevant defenses in cases involving solicitation and related charges.
 Prosecutors often base solicitation charges on circumstantial evidence, since police officers rarely personally witness a solicitation offense occurring.
 As a result, there may be various tactics that individuals could use to fight back against criminal charges.